 Many small shops, restaurants and other attractions are found nearby.
 Arashiyama’s famous bamboo forest and pleasure boats that are available for rent on the river.
 There are many temples and notable sites relating to history and literature, including Tenryuji Temple.

-Arashiyama’s bamboo forest is designated as a special histrical natural district of Kyoto.
-Bamboos, the height of 5 to 10 meters are lined along the both side of the path in the forest, giving a refreshing sensation.
+Arashiyama’s bamboo forest is probably the most photographed sights in Kyoto.
+This bamboo forest is designated as a special histrical natural district of Kyoto.
+Walking under the shade of the towering bamboo, the height of 5 to 10 meters, lined along the both side of the path, you can feel a refreshing sensation.

 North of central Arashiyama the atmosphere becomes less touristy and more rural, with several small temples scattered along the base of the wooded mountains.
 The area north of the Togetsukyo Bridge is also known as Sagano.
 The Sagano area has a number of temples such as Daikaku-ji Temple, Jojakko-ji Temple with its Taho-to Tower, Nison-in Temple with a statue of Buddha Amida-nyorai, Seiryo-ji Temple with a statue of Buddha Shaka-nyorai.